codefilarete/stalactite/sql/src/main/java/org/codefilarete/stalactite/sql/binder/README.md

 ## Binders overview

-Binders aim at giving access to methods of ResultSet and PreparedStatement classes in a functional programming way, these accesses are given repectiviely through functional interfaces:
+Binders aim at giving access to methods of `ResultSet` and `PreparedStatement` classes in a functional programming way, these accesses are given respectively through functional interfaces:
 - [ResultSet read](ResultSetReader.java)
 - [PreparedStatement write](PreparedStatementWriter.java)